-ICHRA is a new type of HRA that expands upon the capabilities and benefits of its predecessor, the Qualified Small Employer HRA.
+An ICHRA plan is a new type of HRA that expands upon the capabilities and benefits of its predecessor, the Qualified Small Employer HRA.
 This tax-advantaged tool gives employers the ability to design a plan that’s tailor-made for their company.
 If you have employees, an ICHRA can be a great benefits solution and an affordable alternative to traditional group insurance.

 Now, instead of being capped at 50 employees, employers of any size can set up an HRA for their employees.

-ICHRA also allows business owners to customize their reimbursements across different classes of employees.
+The ICHRA health insurance model also allows business owners to customize their reimbursements across different classes of employees.
 While everyone must be treated fairly within a certain class, reimbursement rates can vary between full time, part time, seasonal, remote, etc. This allows for a higher degree of efficiency when it comes to spending your benefits budget.

 Helpful resource: Full list of ICHRA classes.